 5. Inspire 2

 If you’re a professional, this will be at the top.
-If you’re not, there are better ways to blast through $6,000.00.
-That’s the cost of the premium combo.
-If it were me, I’d go with the Phantom 4 Pro and buy a plane ticket somewhere amazing.
+Hobbyist?
+There are better ways to blast through a minimum of $6,000.00.
+I’d go with the Phantom 4 Pro and buy a plane ticket somewhere amazing.
+Probably two tickets.
 Those needing it have a true dual operator camera drone now.
 The front-facing FPV camera for the pilot, while the second operator controls the 360-degree gimbal.

 The Inspire 2 oversamples 4K footage to 5.2K and the burst rate on still photography is 14fps in RAW+JPG or 20fps in RAW only.
 It’s a monster, and you either know why you need it or have serious disposable income.